a7t0fwa7/Apollo-Downloader/README.md

 - & more!

 ## Usage
-in order to use PolyCrypt, head over to the tool website here: https://apollo.m0hx.pw/
+in order to use Apollo Downloader, head over to the tool website here: https://apollo.m0hx.pw/

 ## Disclaimer
 I, the creator, am not responsible for any actions and/or damages caused by this software.